msiglreith/meteor/README.md

 ### Motivation

-The project is motivated by the [`Scala LMS`](https://scala-lms.github.io//index.html) project and follows it's virtualization approach.
+The project is motivated by the [`Scala LMS`](https://scala-lms.github.io//index.html) project and follows its virtualization approach.
 Implementing the virtualization process purely as library without compiler support would be very appealing for end-users.
 'Virtualization' denotes the process of representing a parsed representation of Rust code in an overridable representation.